oslabs-beta/QueryIQ/README.md

 - Sequence scan with actual time, rows, and width
 - Planning time
 - Execution time

-### ➮ Ability to disconnect to a database and delete dashboards

-### ➮ Ability to delete past query inputs

 ### ➮ Secured authorization through Google Oauth with required login